Inventory of ACES' Custom Printed Circuit Boards

 |Dirty PCB Rendering of EAGLE Board File||J. Dolgin's Capacitor Visualizer Case|

-(Appliance) H. Reed's MatrixMadeEZ.
-While in Grade 11, H. Reed (ACES '19) designed a PCB to make short work of coding matrix displays and animations.
+H. Reed's MatrixMadeEZ.
+While in Grade 11, inspired by T. Morland's Shift-Bargraph v1, H. Reed (ACES '19) designed a PCB to make short work of coding matrix displays and animations.
 A year later, J. Dolgin (ACES '20) put the device to great use as a responsive display device for voice-activation, creating a nifty 3D case as well.
 A short Neil Young clip sealed the deal :)

 |H. Reed's EAGLE Schematic||H. Reed's Top Render|